 Before we get into the details of Continuous Machine Learning, it's important to first define the DevOps technologies that it relies on – CI, CT, and CD.

 Continuous Integration (CI)

-The process of automating the integration of code changes from numerous contributors into a single software project is known as continuous integration (CI).
+The process of automating the integration of code changes from numerous contributors into a single software project is known as Continuous Integration (CI).
 It's a fundamental DevOps best practice that allows developers to regularly combine code changes into a single hub where builds and tests are subsequently performed.
-Before integrating new code, automated tools are tested to ensure its accuracy.
+Before integrating new code, automated tools are tested to ensure their accuracy.

 The CI method relies heavily on a source code version control system.
 In addition, other checks, such as automated code quality tests, syntax style review tools, and others, are added to the version control system.

 Continuous Training (CT)

 As stated earlier, Machine Learning (ML) models assume that data will always be similar to the data that it was trained with.
 However, it is not always so.
 Namely, the majority of models operate in environments where data is changing rapidly and where "concept drifts" are likely to occur, which may have a negative effect on the accuracy and dependability of the models' predictions.

 To prevent “concept drifts” from happening, models need to be monitored and retrained when the data becomes too inaccurate.

 This is where the concept of Continuous Training comes in.
 CT is a component of the MLOps practice model.
 It aims to retrain the model automatically and constantly in order to respond to changes in the data.
 This methodology prevents a model from becoming unreliable and inaccurate.